-Example 2A: Impact of the Proposed Gradua ted Transmission De mand Curve on a 4 MW Tra nsmission Constraint Before Implementation on of the Proposed G raduated Transmission Dem and Curve Resource Shadow Price of Redispatch Maximum Amount of Relief the Generator could Provide MW the Resource is Dispatched to Provide Shadow Price is: Generator A \$345 3 3 Generator B \$1,170 4 1 Generator C \$3,500 6 None \$1,170 Current Transmission Demand Curve \$4,000 Not Capped None Generator D \$4,300 5 None
+Example 2A: Impact of the Proposed Graduated Transmission Demand Curve on a 4 MW Transmission Constraint Before Implementation of the Proposed Graduated Transmission Demand Curve Maximum Amount of MW the Resource is Shadow Price of Relief the Generator Dispatched to Shadow Resource Redispatch could Provide Provide Price Generator A \$345 3 3 Generator B \$1,170 4 1 Generator C \$3,500 6 None \$1,170 Current Transmission Demand Curve \$4,000 Not Capped None Generator D \$4,300 5 None

-^{}The Shadow Price is the Generator's Incremental Cost divided by its Shift Factor for the constraint.
+\The Shadow Price is the Generator's Incremental Cost divided by its Shift Factor for the constraint.

-^{} The MW of relief provided by dispatching the Generator is the change in its dispatched MW times its Shift Factor for the constraint.
+\\ The MW of relief provided by dispatching the Generator is the change in its dispatched MW times its Shift Factor for the constraint.